denisekgosnell/battlestax-1/README_step00.md

 ### [🔝](#%EF%B8%8F-table-of-contents)

-## 5. Configure your coding environment with GITPOD
+## 5. Setup your cloud-based GITPOD development environment

 *To code during the workshop you can either use **your laptop** or a **Cloud-based IDE** named [Gitpod](gitpod.io) with everything installed.
 Here we explain the Gitpod way.